srand/jolt/docs/configuration.rst

       - ``platform``
       - | A list of platform properties that the worker will advertise to the scheduler.

-        | The properties are used by the scheduler to select workers that are capable of
+        | The properties are used by the scheduler to select tasks that are compatible with
-          executing a task.
+          the worker.
 For example, a task may require a worker with a specific operating system or CPU architecture.

         | The format is ``<key>=<value>`` where the key is the name of the property and